intel/scikit-learn-intelex/examples/notebooks/README.md

 # :snake: Intel(R) Extension for Scikit-learn* notebooks

-This folder contains examples of Jupyter* notebooks that use Intel(R) extension for Scikit-learn for popular datasets.
+This folder contains examples of python notebooks that use Intel(R) extension for Scikit-learn for popular datasets.

+#### :rocket: Jupyter startup guide
-You need Jupyter* notebook to run the following .ipynb files:
+You can use python notebooks with the help of Jupyter* notebook to run the following files:

 ```bash
 conda install -c conda-forge notebook scikit-learn-intelex